 The Danish superstar in Russia, Tomas N’evergreen, comes home to Denmark to sing the duet ‘In A Moment Like This’ with Christina Chanee.
 They believe themselves that their song has a good chance of getting to the top internationally.

 Her grandmother won the Danish Melodi Grand Prix in 1965.
-Now actor and singer Kaya Brüel make her art after his own song ‘Tonight Only’.
+Now actor and we choice singer Kaya Brüel make her art after his own song ‘Tonight Only’.

 A good, solid feel-good pop song, everyone can sing and clap with it!
 To describe the Danish superstar in Asia, Thomas Barsøe, his Grand Prix hit ‘Just Like Rain’.